tiffanyqi/personal-website-v1/README.md

 Things to fix in the near future:
 - Connect github to hostgator
-- Each box in experience next to each other with even spacing
 - Filtering by people, product, engineering, etc
+- Add more stuff to projects